GPT can be used as a translation provider in Smartling.

 There is no universal tokenization model, which means that the text could be broken down based on words, characters or character sequences.
 Therefore, the number of translated words in Smartling will likely differ from the token usage.

-Your GTP instance comes with a monthly token limit.
-If you exceed this limit, an error flag will be shown in Smartling, and your GTP profile will cease to complete translations.
+Your GPT instance comes with a monthly token limit.
+If you exceed this limit, an error flag will be shown in Smartling, and your GPT profile will cease to complete translations.

 The larger the source content size and the higher the number of target languages, the higher the risk of reaching the token limit will be.